 This is what triggers tremors and shaking.
 The longer and more heavily someone drinks, the more frequent and severe the shaking.

 Shaking during a hangover can be a sign of a serious medical condition.
 You should seek medical attention if you experience shaking as the effects of drinking alcohol wear off.

 Body shakes are the most obvious symptoms of alcohol tremors.

 If you experience alcohol tremors, you can expect:

 There are three possible causes of alcohol tremors.
-They include: